Postage stamps and postal history of Canada: Victorian period

 In 1897, the American Bank Note Company secured the contract to print stamps for Canada, which lasted until 1923.
 The company's first job was to print a series for the Diamond Jubilee celebrating the 60th year of Queen Victoria and the 30th year of confederation, the first commemorative stamps of Canada.
 The design was a side-by-side of the Chalon vignette of the young Victoria and the likeness photographed by Alexander Bassano in 1887.
 The series included 16 denominations ranging from ½¢ to five dollars, a princely sum in those days, and more aimed at collectors than mailers.
-Only 9,937 of the $4 value were ever sold, and unsurprisingly they are rare and expensive today.
+Only 9,937 of the $4 value were ever sold, and they are rare and expensive today.

-1897 also saw the Maple Leaf Issue, regular stamps with the central design based on a Jubilee portrait for Victoria, with maple leaves in each corner.
+1897 also saw the "Maple Leaf Issue", regular stamps with the central design based on a Jubilee portrait for Victoria, with maple leaves in each corner.
 It was in use for only a few months before being replaced by a modified design that replaced the lower leaves with numerals of value, motivated by the French-speaking population who found it difficult to read the textual denomination on the original design.
 (The Universal Postal Union would require the use of Arabic numerals in 1907.)

 In 1898, a first step towards Imperial Penny Postage happened when a number of Dominions agreed on a uniform rate of 1d (2¢ in Canada).
 Canada issued an interesting stamp depicting a map of the entire world, with British possessions marked in red, inscribed "XMAS 1898" (the rate took effect on Christmas Day), and "WE HOLD A VASTER EMPIRE THAN HAS BEEN" underneath, a line extracted from "A Song of Empire" composed by Sir Lewis Morris in 1887.
 The stamp was notable as the first multi-colour stamp of Canada, and also for the tremendous variability of the red highlighting, resulting in amusing geographical incongruities.

 Edward VII

 Upon the accession of King Edward VII, the basic maple leaf was retained but updated with a portrait of Edward wearing the ermine Robes of State.
 Seven stamps bearing Edward VII based upon his coronation painting were issued between 1903 and 1908.
-In addition, a commemorative tricentennial of Quebec stamp was issued in 1908 featuring Edward VII and Queen Alexandra.
+In addition, a commemorative stamp of the Quebec Tercentenary was issued in 1908 featuring Edward VII and Queen Alexandra.
 Canada's first experiments with coil stamps occurred during this period.